Monday, September 20, 1976

 I ate breakfast with the Thompsons this morning.
 When I was all done with the chores, Mrs. Thompson said I could go home.

-When I got back to the house, I picked some more apples right off the tree because Mrs. Thompson has shown me how to make apple cake.
+When I got back to the house, I picked some more apples right off the tree because Mrs. Thompson had shown me how to make apple cake.
 Both Mom and Elisabeth loved it, so we had eaten it in no time.

 Sunday, October 3, 1976